alan-turing-institute/data-training-for-bioscience/README.md

 - [ ] Seek feedback periodically from all stakeholders and invite contributions <-- The Turing Way community manager
 - [ ] Release the first draft and invite the community for testing the materials

-*Add any milestone or goals that are currently missing from the roadmap.*
+*Please create [an issue](https://github.com/alan-turing-institute/data-training-for-bioscience/issues) to add any milestone or goals that are currently missing from the roadmap.*

+📫 Contact
+---

+This project is maintained by Malvika Sharan.
+For any organisation related queries or concerns, you can directly reach out to her by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk).

+♻️ License
+---

+This work is licensed under the MIT license (code) and Creative Commons Attribution 4.0 International license (for documentation).
+You are free to share and adapt the material for any purpose, even commercially, as long as you provide attribution (give appropriate credit, provide a link to the license, and indicate if changes were made) in any reasonable manner, but not in any way that suggests the licensor endorses you or your use, and with no additional restrictions.